Ticonderoga-class cruiser: History

-CG-52 onwards were equipped with the Mk 41 vertical launch system.
+The initial five ships were equipped with a pair of Mark 26 missile launchers fore and aft, similar to the earlier (also derived from the Spruance, but without Aegis).
+Ships from CG-52 onwards were equipped with the Mk 41 vertical launch system, instead, to reduce manpower requirements.
 As the Aegis Combat System and the additional cruiser roles added substantial weight to the Spruance-derived hull, the design had limited growth potential in terms of weight and power margin.
-In the 1980s, a design study known as Cruiser Baseline (CGBL) was created to accommodate the capabilities of CG-52 onto a hull with design and construction techniques matching the DDG-51 (Arleigh Burke-class destroyer) for improved survivability and weight allowances.
+In the 1980s, a design study known as Cruiser Baseline was created to accommodate the capabilities of CG-52 onto a hull with design and construction techniques matching the DDG-51 (Arleigh Burke-class destroyer) for improved survivability and weight allowances, but was primarily a NAVSEA design study and mathematical model of an Aegis cruiser for analytical purposes, without any formal intention to build such a ship.

 Proposed early retirement

 Due to Budget Control Act of 2011 requirements to cut the Defense Budget for FY2013 and subsequent years, plans were being considered to decommission some of the Ticonderoga-class cruisers.
 For the U.S. Defense 2013 Budget Proposal, the U.S. Navy was to decommission seven cruisers early in fiscal years 2013 and 2014.

-By October 2012, the U.S. Navy had decided not to retire four of the cruisers early in order to maintain the size of the fleet.
-Four Ticonderoga-class cruisers, plus 21 Arleigh Burke-class destroyers, were scheduled to be equipped for anti-ballistic missile and anti-satellite operations.
+By October 2012, the U.S. Navy had decided not to retire four of the cruisers early to maintain the size of the fleet.
+Four Ticonderoga-class cruisers, plus 21 Arleigh Burke-class destroyers, were scheduled to be equipped for antiballistic missile and antisatellite operations.

 In March 2019, the Navy proposed decommissioning the six oldest ships, Bunker Hill, Mobile Bay, Antietam, Leyte Gulf, San Jacinto, and Lake Champlain, in 2021 and 2022, instead of dry-docking them for life-extension maintenance updates as a cost-saving measure.
 This would not technically be an "early retirement", as the ships would be at their originally planned 35-year life dates, but they would be able to serve longer with the upgrades.
 The proposal needed the approval of Congress, which is usually hesitant to approve any actions that would reduce the size of the active combat fleet.

 In December 2021, the House approved a bill that would allow the Navy to retire only five Ticonderoga-class cruisers versus the Navy's request to retire seven.

-Proposed and Scheduled Retirements
+Proposed and scheduled retirements

-In December 2020, the U.S. Navy's Report to Congress on the Annual Long-Range Plan for Construction of Naval Vessels stated that the following ships were planned to be placed Out of Commission in Reserve: At this time, the proposed dates were: